cis547/cis547.github.io/_labs/lab06.markdown

 /lab6/build$ make
 ```

-Among the files genereated, you should now see `DivZeroPass.so` in the `lab6/build` directory.
+Among the files generated, you should now see `DivZeroPass.so` in the `lab6/build` directory.
 `DivZeroPass.so` is built from `lab6/src/DivZeroAnalysis.cpp` which you will modify shortly.
 We are now ready to run our bare-bones lab on a sample input C program.
 One thing to note is the use of the `-DUSE_REFERENCE=ON` flag: this lab comprises two parts and this flag will allow you to focus on the features needed for Part 1 independently of Part 2.